-Today, February 9th, is Read in the Bathtub Day!
-It’s a great excuse to grab you favorite book and soak for as long as you want while the bubbles relax you and your book takes you to far off places.
-In honor of this special day, I thought that I would use this article to explore the art of the bath.
+It’s Friday, a great excuse to grab you favorite book and soak for as long as you want while the bubbles relax you and your book takes you to far off places.
+I thought that I would use this article to explore the art of the bath.
 To understand how to prepare a perfect bath and to learn the different types of baths that one can prepare.

 1. The Basics